Retirement resource center

 There are ways to help protect your long-term savings from the effects of inflation.
 First, consider whether your savings should be invested as opposed to just kept in a savings account.
 Funds that are kept in cash will likely decrease in relative value over time.
 Accounts or investments with low interest and returns may not offer much benefit either.

 That’s why it’s important to examine the “real return” on investments.
 This is the rate of return minus the rate of inflation to quantify the increase in value of your savings.
 Investing in assets like equities and alternatives can potentially help as they may generate higher returns compared to other strategies.
-These gains can offset inflation.
+These gains can help offset inflation.

 In periods of high inflation, considering certain inflation hedging assets may also be beneficial.
 That’s especially true as you get older and closer to retirement.
 But know that returns on most commonly invested asset classes in addition to increases in wages will often outpace inflation.
 It’s a consideration that younger investors might keep in mind.